coburnw/NTC_Class/README.md

 how to set up a temperature sensor circuit.

 See my other repository on RasPI NTC DAC handling, to get an idea on how to use it.

-That one is made in Py2.7 tho.. haven't re-written the ADC libraries to py3 yet (if nescessary..)
+UPDATE - Just ported the library to Python 2.7 and tested it live on my RasPI, using an ADC from Abelectronics.
+Works fine.
+Updated the repo with some sample code for RasPI and the ADC along with a screenshot of a sample run :-)

 Have fun!!